AliSeraji/pythonCoding/README.md

-# writing Persian On Image
+# writing Persian on image
 Simple codes to learn simple tasks.

 Simple way to write persian on image in python.